Flexible working arrangements

 What are flexible working arrangements?

-Working in the Commonwealth public sector provides employees with flexibility to manage their personal commitments while ensuring agency operational requirements are met.
+Working arrangements in the Commonwealth public sector provides employees with flexibility to manage their personal commitments while ensuring agency operational requirements are met.

 Flexible working arrangements allow employees to balance family, caring and other responsibilities and interests alongside their work commitments and career goals.
 Flexible working arrangements include initiatives such as flex time, time off in lieu, part time work, home based work, telework and job sharing.

-What does the Policy require?
+What does the Workplace Bargaining Policy 2018 require?

-The bargaining policy does not require agencies to remove flexible working arrangements.
+The policy does not require agencies to remove flexible working arrangements.
 In fact, it encourages greater workplace flexibility.

 What is meant by a restrictive work practice?

 Agencies must be able to effectively manage their workforces to meet operational needs.
-Having access to workplace flexibility cannot mean that employees have a veto power over their work arrangements.
+Having access to workplace flexibility cannot mean employees have a veto power over their work arrangements.

-While managers make every attempt to accommodate employee's preferences, ultimately, employees are employed to deliver outcomes for their agencies.
-For example, if an employer and an employee cannot agree on the individual's hours of work, the employer needs to be able to determine reasonable and appropriate hours for that employee to ensure operational needs are met.
+While managers make every attempt to accommodate employee’s preferences, ultimately, employees are employed to deliver outcomes for their agencies.

 What flexible working arrangements do I have access to?

-Most agencies have an enterprise agreement which outlines the flexible working arrangements available to employees.
+Most agencies have an enterprise agreement that outlines the flexible working arrangements available to employees.
 Many employees generally have access to arrangements such as flex time or time off in lieu, part time work, home based work and job sharing.